aadi2206/earn-coin-ctrlpanelgg/README.md

 - **Google AdSense Support:** The system seamlessly integrates with Google AdSense, allowing users to earn coins through ad impressions and clicks.
 This monetization method provides users with a straightforward way to accumulate coins while navigating your control panel.

-- **Click Coin:** Its has also a feature that people can earn coins by clicking and they will be shown a ad from which they can earn
+- **Click Coin:** It has also a feature that people can earn coins by clicking and they will be shown an ad from which they can earn

 ## Requirements